shortlink-org/shortlink/docs/ADR/decisions/0042-link-privacy-control.md

 ### 2.6.
 Proxy 404 Behavior

-Если LinkService возвращает `ErrPermissionDenied`, Proxy всегда возвращает HTTP 404 Not Found.
+Whenever LinkService returns `ErrPermissionDenied`, Proxy must respond with HTTP 404 Not Found.

-Это скрывает сам факт существования приватной ссылки.
+This hides the existence of private links entirely.

 ## Sequence Diagram (Proxy → LinkService)